-Prior to the purchase of the property by BUG, the Site contained two other industries in the late 1800s.
-Peter Cooper, a major New York industrialist, built a glue factory on Maspeth Avenue near Newtown Creek prior to 1865.
+Prior to the purchase of the property by BUG, the Site contained two other industries in the mid-1800s.
+Peter Cooper, a major New York industrialist, built a glue factory on Maspeth Avenue near Newtown Creek in 1838 (www.rebresearch.com).
 It appears on both the 1888 and 1907 Sanborn maps.
-The Peter Cooper Glue Factory was noted to be the largest in the country in the mid 1800s.
-To the north of the glue factory was the Demuth Glass Manufacturing Company near Lombardy Street and Newtown Creek.
-It appears on the 1888 Sanborn map.
+The Peter Cooper Glue Factory was noted to be the largest in the country in the mid 1800s and seized the operations in 1915.
+To the north of the glue factory was the Demuth Glass Manufacturing Company near Lombardy Street and Newtown Creek which started operations near 1870.
+It appears on the 1888 Sanborn map and seized the operations around 1907.

 During the late 1880s, the shoreline of the Site was different than existed when the facility was built in the 1920s.
 Newtown Creek to the east consisted of two channels that wrapped around an island, named Mussel Island.
 There was also a drainage feature from the central part of the Site which flowed south into what is now the English Kills channel of Newtown Creek.
 Both the original pre-1900 creek channel to the east and the drainage to the south may have some bearing on the groundwater flow regime at the Site today.
-By 1925 both of these features were eliminated, i.e., Mussel Island and the channel between the island and the mainland were filled and made part of the Site when a bulkhead system (relieving platform) was constructed and the southern drainage feature was filled in.
-Plate 1 shows the location of Mussel Island.
+By 1928 both of these features were no longer present, i.e., Mussel Island and the channel between the island and the mainland were filled and made part of the Site when a bulkhead system (relieving platform) was constructed and the southern drainage feature was filled in.
+Plate 1 shows the former location of Mussel Island and historical plant operation features described in a greater detail below.

 Gas was manufactured at the Site over a 62 year period between 1927 and 1989.
 During that time, gas was made using the carbureted water gas, coke oven gas, oil gas, liquid petroleum (LP) gas, propane air gas, substitute natural gas (a naphtha conversion), and refinery air gas processes in different time frames and stages.
 When the first plant was built in 1927 (discussed in further detail below), carbureted water gas production was 20 million cubic feet per day (cf/d).
-Peak production from manufactured gas occurred in 1947 when approximately 98 million cf/d was being manufactured using six different processes.
+Peak production from manufactured gas occurred in 1947 when approximately 98 million cf/d was manufactured using six different processes.

 As natural gas was brought into Brooklyn in the early 1950s the original water gas and coke oven plants were retired and demolished.
 Some of the other processes, i.e. LP, oil gas and refinery gas, were used only for standby purposes.
 By the late 1960s LNG was stored at the Site and in the mid 1970s a modern substitute natural gas (SNG) plant was built which produced 60 million cf/d.
 The SNG was used for base load conditions.
 It operated for approximately 15 years before it was shut down in 1989, due mainly to economical reasons.
 The LNG facility still stands today and the Site is used as a major regional regulator station for the natural gas network.